Shady5095/learnovia_privacy_policy/privacy-policy.md

 Application refers to Learnovia, the software program provided by the Company.

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Bebo Auto Service.
+Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Learnovia.

 Country refers to: Egypt